Shall0e/ShallowAC/README.md

    2. Useful moderator tools, just look up and you'll see why.
    3. Better support, we are VERY quick to respond to questions and/or support, have a problem?
 We'll fix it!
    4. Better usabililty, anyone can just download the anticheat, add it to the world, and use it instantly!
 No setup needed!

+# Why should I use ShallowAC?
+Compared to other anticheats, ShallowAC is by far the most versitile in most situations, Running an anarchy realm?
+We got things to support no rules!
+Running a Creative realm?
+We got settings for you!
+Survival server?
+Yup!
+PVP?
+Yes!

+If you aren't looking for any of that, then we got other custom settings.
+Dynamic Lighting, hold a torch in your hand to have it light up around you.
+Random fun commands!
+Such as "Troll", "FakeJoin"/"FakeLeave", "Rickroll", "Vanish"